-A 108-metre tower in Johannesburg was demolished on Suday (November 24), sending a massive cloud of rubble into the air.
+A tower in Johannesburg that stood at 108 metres tall was demolished on November 24, sending a massive cloud of rubble into the air.

-The former Bank of Lisbon building imploded in a controlled demolition.
+The former Bank of Lisbon tower imploded on itself in a controlled demolition.

 "It was the second-largest building to be demolished.
 It is standing at 108 metres, the tallest building ever to be demolished was at 114 metres," said Tasneem Motara, Gauteng Member of the Executive Council for Infrastructure and Property Development.

-Experts said it was "probably one of the most difficult demolitions" they have worked on, Motara said.
+Experts involved said "this was probably one of the most difficult demolitions" they have worked on, said Motara.

 "It was completely successful," she added.

-Motara said a new building constructed in place of the tower will house a provincial government department.
+According to Motara, the new building that will be constructed in place of the tower will house a provincial government department.